-Key words: Ameloblastic carcinoma, PKM2, MAPK8IP2, polymorphism tooth-forming apparatus (1).
-Malignant tumors of ameloblastic origin are very rare, and appear in two different scenarios: malignant ameloblastoma, defined as a well-differentiated cytologicaly benign odontogenic tumor that paradoxically metastasizes, and ameloblastic carcinoma which refers to cytologically malignant tumors that may or may not metastasize (2, 3).
+Key words: Ameloblastic carcinoma, PKM2, MAPK8IP2, polymorphism meloblastomas are usually benign, locally aggressive neoplasms derived from the epithelial odontogenic tissues, which are part of the tooth-forming apparatus (1).
+Malignant tumors of ameloblastic origin are very rare, and appear in two different scenarios: malignant ameloblastoma, defined as a well-differentiated cytologically benign odontogenic tumor that paradoxically metastasizes, and ameloblastic carcinoma which refers to cytologically malignant tumors that may or may not metastasize (2, 3).